knoxa/knoxa.github.io/examples/places/index.md

 Another reason is that I'm checking the document-specific KML file against the source text - and fixing any 'geospatial' errors in that file.
 In due course, I'll throw away [France1914.kml](France1914.kml) and reconstruct an equivalent from a set of document-specific KML files.
-Rather than use [France1914.kml](France1914.kml) at all, I could have made a scratch KML file in Google Earth for each source document I process, then throw it away once I've been round the loop sufficient times to get a useful result.
+Rather than use [France1914.kml](France1914.kml) at all, I could make a scratch KML file in Google Earth for each source document I process, then throw it away once I've been round the loop sufficient times to get a useful result.

 The *identity map* takes a label to the corresponding place name (identifier).